Once again, thrill seekers, music lovers, conversationalists, all across Fruited playing Rush Limbaugh, a living legend.

 Americans.

-And what of Sandy Burglar and Madeline Albright and all the rest.
+And what of Sandy Burglar and Madeline Albright and all the rest?

 I don't know if they had sex with Lewinsky either, but were they so busy they couldn't focus on the terrorist threat in front of them?

-It's in it it's it's in inconclusive uh inescapable, uh, ladies and gentlemen.
+It's inescapable, ladies and gentlemen.

 Inarguable.